Skip to content

 • OpenEco is designed around one active server authority per account.

-• Large account counts increase startup load time and leaderboard work.
+• Large account counts increase eager startup load time and leaderboard work.
+Lazy mode trades cold-read latency and database work for bounded retained heap.

 • /pay, /baltop, and name tab-complete are the most visible features under account-count growth.